danielstjules/blankshield/README.md

   different origin.
 * Append `rel="noreferrer"` to any links with `target="_blank"`.
 When done, `window.opener` will be null from the child window.
-It's well supported among webkit-based browsers, though you'll fall short with IE andSafari.
+It's well supported among webkit-based browsers, though you'll fall short with IE and Safari.
 And of course, it prevents sending the referrer in the request headers.
 You could fall off as an identifiable source of traffic for some friendly sites.
 * Append `rel="noopener"` to any links with `target="_blank"`.
 When done,